danbev/learning-assembly/README.md

 ### Instructions
 Just to make sure that we are clear on this is that instructions are stored in memory and the processor runs by reading these instructions.
-Any data required by the instructions is also read/stored from memory.
+Any data required by the instructions are also read/stored from memory.
 To keep these separate there are two pointers to help, the instruction pointer (rip), and the data/stack pointer (rsp).

-`instruction pointer` is used to keep track of the instructions already executed and the next instruction.
+The `instruction pointer` is used to keep track of the instructions already executed and the next instruction.
 Instructions can alter this indirectly by jumping which causes this pointer to move.

-`data pointer` is used to keep track of where the data in memory starts.
+The `data pointer` is used to keep track of where the data in memory starts.
 This is what is referred to as the stack.
 When you push a new data element onto this stack the pointer moves down in memory.